awsdocs/amazon-redshift-management-guide/doc_source/query-editor-schedule-query.md

-# Scheduling a query on the Amazon Redshift console<a name="query-editor-schedule-query"></a>
+# Scheduling a query<a name="query-editor-schedule-query"></a>

 To create a schedule to run a SQL statement, you can use the query editor on the Amazon Redshift console\.
 You can create a schedule to run your SQL statement at the time intervals that match your business needs\.
 When it's time for the scheduled query to run, Amazon EventBridge initiates the query\.

-**To create a schedule to run a SQL statement on the console**
+**To create a schedule to run a SQL statement**

 1. Open the console and query editor as described in [Using the query editor](query-editor.md#using-query-editor)\.
+You can only use this query editor with provisioned clusters\.

 1. Choose **Schedule** to create a schedule to run an SQL statement\.